lilianweng/lil-log/_posts/2021-05-31-contrastive-representation-learning.md

 Multiple augmented versions of one sample can be created.
 When training, [Shen et al. (2020)](https://arxiv.org/abs/2009.13818) applied an additional KL-divergence term to measure the consensus between predictions from different augmented samples.

-**SimCSE** ([Guo et al. 2021](https://arxiv.org/abs/2104.08821); [code](https://github.com/princeton-nlp/SimCSE)) learns from unsupervised data by predicting a sentence from itself with only **dropout** noise.
+**SimCSE** ([Gao et al. 2021](https://arxiv.org/abs/2104.08821); [code](https://github.com/princeton-nlp/SimCSE)) learns from unsupervised data by predicting a sentence from itself with only **dropout** noise.
 In other words, they treat dropout as data augmentation for text sequences.
 A sample is simply fed into the encoder twice with different dropout masks and these two versions are the positive pair where the other in-batch samples are considered as negative pairs.
 It feels quite similar to the cutoff augmentation, but dropout is more flexible with less well-defined semantic meaning of what content can be masked off.

 ![SimCSE]({{ '/assets/images/SimCSE.png' | relative_url }})
 {: style="width: 100%;" class="center"}
 *Fig. 22.
 SimCSE creates augmented samples by applying different dropout masks.
 The supervised version leverages NLI datasets to predict positive (entailment) or negative (contradiction) given a pair of sentences.
-(Image source: [Guo et al. 2021](https://arxiv.org/abs/2104.08821))*
+(Image source: [Gao et al. 2021](https://arxiv.org/abs/2104.08821))*
 {:.image-caption}